CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/guestvms1.png "Guest VMs")

-    > **Note**: If you see VMs are in stopped state, and when you click on Start button and VMs are not getting started or if it is throwing any error.
-Then, right click on VM name and then click on Delete saved state.
+    > **Note**: If you see VMs are in stopped state, and when you click on Start button, if VMs are not getting started or if it is throwing any error.
+Then, right click on Virtual Machine in stopped state and then click on **Delete saved state..**.
 After that, you can start the VMs and proceed to next task.

 ## Task 2: Onboard Linux Machine to Azure Arc

-Now let's onboard the Linux Machine which has the local Kubernetes cluster to Azure Arc.
+Now, let's onboard the Linux Machine which has the local Kubernetes cluster to Azure Arc.
 So, here we will onboard **ubuntu-k8s** VM to Azure Arc.

 1. From the start menu of the ARCHOST VM, search for **putty** and open it.